2024–25 Kansas Jayhawks men's basketball team: Graduating players

-Players listed below were seniors from the previous season who either have run out of eligibility or seniors with an extra year of eligibility due to the COVID-19 pandemic who have not announced a return to the team.
-Players with an asterisk next to their name still have remaining eligibility and could decide to return to the program but have not declared for their remaining year.
+Players listed below were seniors from the previous season who either had run out of eligibility or seniors with an extra year of eligibility due to the COVID-19 pandemic who had not announced a return to the team.
+Players with an asterisk next to their name still had remaining eligibility and could decide to return to the program, but had not declared for their remaining year.